frasermarlow/singer-getting-started/README.md

 * You will need a credit card for authorization purposes, but don’t worry – you don’t need to spend a dime to complete this tutorial.

 ## Part 1: Setting up your AWS EC2 instance.
+These instructions assume you are working on a PC to manage your EC2 instance, but you could equally follow along on a Mac.

 ### Why use EC2?